jpark8215/ClinicFlow/README.md

 #### **Security & Compliance Measures**
 - **Row Level Security**: Enabled on all tables with comprehensive policies
+- **User-Based Access**: Equal privileges for all authenticated users
+- **Access Logging**: Complete audit trail for all database operations
 - **Data Encryption**: At-rest and in-transit encryption for all sensitive data
-- **Access Logging**: Complete audit trail for all database operations
 - **HIPAA Compliance**: Healthcare-grade security and privacy controls
 - **Regular Security Reviews**: Quarterly security assessments and updates